Punched card: IBM 80-column format and character codes

 By the late 1920s, customers wanted to store more data on each punched card.
-Thomas J. Watson Sr., IBM's head, asked two of his top inventors, Clair D. Lake and J. Royden Pierce, to independently develop ways to increase data capacity without increasing the size of the punched card.
-Pierce wanted to keep round holes and 45 columns, but allow each column to store more data.
-Lake suggested rectangular holes, which could be spaced more tightly, allowing 80 columns per punched card, thereby nearly doubling the capacity of the older format.
-Watson picked the latter solution, introduced as The IBM Card, in part because it was compatible with existing tabulator designs and in part because it could be protected by patents and give the company a distinctive advantage.
+In 1927, Thomas J. Watson Sr., IBM's head, asked two of his top inventors, Clair D. Lake and J. Royden Pierce, to independently develop ways to increase data capacity without increasing the size of the punched card.
+Pierce wanted to keep round holes and 45 columns but to allow each column to store more data; Lake suggested rectangular holes, which could be spaced more tightly, allowing 80 columns per punched card, thereby nearly doubling the capacity of the older format.
+Watson picked the latter solution, introduced as The IBM Card, in part because it was compatible with existing tabulator designs and in part because it could be protected by patents and give the company a distinctive advantage, and "competitors using mechanical sensing of holes would find it difficult to make the change".

-This IBM card format, introduced in 1928, has rectangular holes, 80 columns, and 10 rows.
+Introduced in 1928, the IBM card format had rectangular holes, 80 columns, and 10 rows.
 Card size is 7+3/8 by 3+1/4 in.
 The cards are made of smooth stock, 0.007 in thick.
 There are about 143 cards to the inch (/cm).
+In 1930, the IBM card format had rectangular holes, 80 columns, and 12 rows, with two more rows added to the top of the card for alphabetic coding.
 In 1964, IBM changed from square to round corners.
-They come typically in boxes of 2000 cards or as continuous form cards.
+They come typically in boxes of 2,000 cards or as continuous form cards.
 Continuous form cards could be both pre-numbered and pre-punched for document control (checks, for example).

 Initially designed to record responses to yes–no questions, support for numeric, alphabetic and special characters was added through the use of columns and zones.
 The top three positions of a column are called zone punching positions, 12 (top), 11, and 0 (0 may be either a zone punch or a digit punch).
 For decimal data the lower ten positions are called digit punching positions, 0 (top) through 9.
 An arithmetic sign can be specified for a decimal field by overpunching the field's rightmost column with a zone punch: 12 for plus, 11 for minus (CR).
 For Pound sterling pre-decimalization currency a penny column represents the values zero through eleven; 10 (top), 11, then 0 through 9 as above.
 An arithmetic sign can be punched in the adjacent shilling column.
 Zone punches had other uses in processing, such as indicating a master card.